OpenBB-finance/OpenBB/tests/README.md

-# 1. Gamestonk Terminal : `Unit Testing`
+# 1. OpenBB Terminal : `Unit Testing`

-This document is part of the `Gamestonk Terminal` library documentation.
+This document is part of the `OpenBB Terminal` library documentation.

 It aims to provide necessary information in order :